Johnny Cash: Early life

 Cash's early memories were dominated by gospel music and radio.
-Taught guitar by his mother and a childhood friend, Cash began playing and writing songs at the age of 12.
-When young, Cash had a high-tenor voice, before becoming a bass-baritone after his voice changed.
+Taught guitar by his mother and a childhood friend, he began playing and writing songs at age 12.
+As a boy, Cash had a high-tenor voice, which later developed into a bass-baritone after his voice changed.
 In high school, he sang on a local Arkansas radio station.

 Decades later, he released an album of traditional gospel songs called My Mother's Hymn Book.
 He was also strongly influenced by traditional Irish music, which he heard performed weekly by Dennis Day on the Jack Benny radio program.
+Another early mentor was Memphis-based African American singer Gus Cannon.
+In 1997, Cash told NPR journalist Terry Gross that he "sat on the porch" with Cannon "day after day" after arriving in Memphis in 1954.

 Cash enlisted in the Air Force on July 7, 1950, shortly after the start of the Korean War.
-After basic training at Lackland Air Force Base and technical training at Brooks Air Force Base, both in San Antonio, Texas, Cash was assigned to the 12th Radio Squadron Mobile of the U.S. Air Force Security Service at Landsberg, West Germany.
+After basic training at Lackland Air Force Base and technical training at Brooks Air Force Base, both in San Antonio, Texas, he was assigned to the 12th Radio Squadron Mobile of the U.S. Air Force Security Service at Landsberg, West Germany.
+He worked there as a Morse code operator, intercepting Soviet Army transmissions.
+While working this job, Cash was said to be one of the first Americans to learn of Joseph Stalin's death, receiving the news via Morse code.
+His daughter later said Cash had recounted the story many times over the years.
+While at Landsberg, he formed his first band, "The Landsberg Barbarians".
+On July 3, 1954, he was honorably discharged as a staff sergeant and returned to Texas.
+During his military service, he acquired a distinctive scar on the right side of his jaw from surgery to remove a cyst.

-While in San Antonio, he had met Vivian Liberto, a woman of Sicilian, Irish, and German ancestry.
-They dated briefly before his departure.
-During the years he served overseas, they exchanged thousands of letters.
-He worked in West Germany as a Morse code operator, intercepting Soviet Army transmissions.
-While working this job, Cash was said to be the first American to learn the news of Joseph Stalin's death (supplied via Morse code).
-His daughter, Rosanne, later said that Cash had recounted the story many times over the years.
-While at Landsberg, he created his first band, "The Landsberg Barbarians".
-On July 3, 1954, he was honorably discharged as a staff sergeant, and he returned to Texas.
-During his military service, he acquired a distinctive scar on the right side of his jaw as a result of surgery to remove a cyst.
+Ancestry

-Soon after his return, Cash married Vivian Liberto in San Antonio.
-She had grown up Catholic and was married in the church by her paternal uncle, Father Franco Liberto.
+Cash was primarily of English and Scottish descent.